Dallas Robbery Lawyer

 Aggravated Robbery Charges in Texas

 What’s worse than a robbery charge?
 An aggravated robbery charge.
 Aggravating factors increase the severity or culpability of an offense, which is why the penalties for aggravated robbery are harsher than those for robbery.
-A first-degree felony, aggravated robbery is punishable by 5 to 99 years or life in prison and/or $10,000 fines.

 With this in mind, a person commits aggravated robbery if they commit robbery and: